justinelfritz/justinelfritz.github.io/pages/sourdough.md

 The next morning, I mix the <img src="https://render.githubusercontent.com/render/math?math=f_{auto}"> and <img src="https://render.githubusercontent.com/render/math?math=h_{auto}"> to autolyse for at least 1 hour, at most 2 hours.
 I then add the mature levain and mix by hand, folding and massaging everything together but not destroying the gluten network.
 Rest the dough for 30-40 minutes, and then add the salt (approximately 6g per 600g raw dough, see 'Good Practices' below).
 Again rest for 30 minutes following this.
 The next few hours consist of a series of (a) simple linear stretches, and/or (b) envelope folds, and/or (c) coil folds, and/or (d) other techniques which strengthen the gluten network and re-distribute heat.
 I typically do between 1 and 4 stretch & folds during this period.
 I then let the dough rest and bulk up (rise) for roughly 1-2 hours.
 Once the dough has bulked up by 30% of its volume, I weigh & cut the dough into the correct number of loaves, give each a pre-shape fold, and rest for 5-10 minutes.
 I then do a final shaping, transfer the doughs into metal mixing bowls, cover with plastic wrap, and rest for 10-14 hours in the refrigerator.

 On bake day, I pre-heat dutch ovens to 500F for 1 hour.
 I transfer cold loaves onto parchment paper, do a simple scoring with a sharp knife or 2-sided razor, and immediately transfer into the pre-heated Dutch oven.
-For my typical 600g loaves, the baking is done in 3 stages:
+For my typical 600g loaves, there are 3 baking stages:
- - Stage 1: immediately turn heat to 450F.
+ - Stage 1: immediately reduce oven temperature to 450F.
 Bake with lid on, for 20 minutes.
  - Stage 2: Remove lid, bake for another 20 minutes.
  - Stage 3: Reduce heat to 425F, bake for 10 minutes.

- Let loaf cool.
-Eat loaf.
-Rejoice.
+Remove bread from the dutch oven, and let cool minimum 1 hour before cutting.
+Patience pays off handsomely here.

 #### Caveats, Clarifications, Good Practices